By the Numbers: Diagnosis and Survival

-Prostate cancer is the leading type of non-skin cancer in the US, and the second leading cause of cancer worldwide; approximately 1 in 9 men will be diagnosed with prostate cancer at some point in their lives.
+Prostate cancer is the most commonly diagnosed type of cancer in the US (excluding skin cancer), and the second leading cause of cancer in men worldwide.
+1 in 9 US men will be diagnosed with prostate cancer at some point in their lives.
 Prostate cancer incidence increases with age: the older you are, the greater your chance of developing it.

 Prostate cancer is diagnosed with a biopsy.
-The most common reason for a man to undergo a prostate biopsy is due to an elevated prostate-specific antigen level, or PSA, determined by a blood test.
-Recent changes in PSA screening recommendations have affected the rates of prostate cancer diagnosis.
+The most common reason for a man to undergo a prostate biopsy is due to an elevated prostate-specific antigen level (PSA), determined by a blood test.
+In the last decade, changes in PSA screening recommendations have affected the rates of prostate cancer diagnosis.

 Learn more about screening for prostate cancer.

-While prostate cancer incidence rates are high, the good news is that approximately 95% of all prostate cancers are detected when the cancer is confined to the prostate, and treatment success rates are high compared with most other types of cancer in the body.
+While prostate cancer is relatively common, the good news is that 90% of all prostate cancers are detected when the cancer is confined to the prostate or the region around it, and treatment success rates are high compared with many other types of cancer.

 The 5-year survival rate in the United States for men diagnosed with prostate cancer is 99%.
-In other words, the chance of the cancer spreading, or of a man dying from his prostate cancer, is generally low.
-However, prostate cancer comes in many forms and some men can have aggressive prostate cancer even when it appears to be confined to the prostate.
+In other words, the chance of a man dying from his prostate cancer is generally low.
+However, prostate cancer comes in many forms, and some men can have aggressive prostate cancer even when it appears to be confined to the prostate.

 In general, the earlier the cancer is caught and treated, the more likely the patient will remain disease-free.
-In fact, many men with “low-risk” tumors, which are the most common type of prostate cancer, can safely undergo active surveillance, or watchful waiting, in which they are monitored without immediate treatment (and treatment-related side effects) while still preserving their chance of long-term survival if the cancer becomes aggressive enough to require treatment.
+In fact, many men with “low-risk” tumors (which are the most common type of prostate cancer), as well as some men with intermediate-risk disease, can safely undergo active surveillance.
+This means patients are closely monitored without immediate treatment (or treatment-related side effects), while still preserving their chance of long-term survival if the cancer becomes aggressive enough to require treatment.